Reasons to Sell Your Home

 3. Poor Market for First-Timers

 Of course, higher prices aren’t exactly ideal for first-time homebuyers.
 Instead of using equity to purchase a home, they must save money for a down payment to receive a lower mortgage rate.
-Meanwhile, those with a house to sell can afford to pay more for their next abode because they’ve built equity.
+Meanwhile, those with a house to sell can afford to pay more for their next property because they’ve built equity.

 Thus, current homeowners have the upper hand — and they haven’t hesitated to flex it.
 In October of last year, sales of previously owned houses jumped 4.3% from the previous month.
-This year, experts forecast home sales to rise by 10% to 6 million units.

 4. Limited Housing Inventory

-In October of last year, the housing inventory reached an all-time low — a 2.3 month supply.
+Last October, the housing inventory reached an all-time low — a 2.3 month supply.
 Typically, the housing market equalizes at a four to five-month supply, so sellers certainly had the advantage.
 Fueled by buyer demand, their home values increased and buyers fought to pay even more.

 5. More Options in the Future